-- Highly recommended for use by MLs at this ELP level - Recommended for use by MLs at this ELP level - O May not be appropriate for students at this ELP level
+- Highly recommended for use by ELLs at this ELP level - Recommended for use by ELLs at this ELP level - O May not be appropriate for students at this ELP level

-A common debiene Most likely to benefit MLs at this ELP Level Accommodations Beginning Intermediate Advanced Extended time • • • Word-to-Word Dictionary (English/Native Language) • • • Mathematics Response Speech-to-Text Mathematics Response Human Scribe • • 0 General Administration Directions Read Aloud and Repeated in Student's Native Language (by Test Administrator) • • 0 General Administration Directions Clarified as Needed in Student's Native Language (by Test Administrator) • • 0
+Accommodations Most likely to benefit ELLs at this ELP Level Beginning Intermediate Advanced Extended time • • • Word-to-Word Dictionary (English/Native Language) ۲ • • Mathematics Response Speech-to-Text Mathematics Response Human Scribe • ۲ 0 General Administration Directions Read Aloud and Repeated in Student's Native Language (by Test Administrator) • ۲ 0 General Administration Directions Clarified as Needed in Student's Native Language (by Test Administrator) • ۲ 0

-Table 7 provides a list of ACCOMMODATIONS for MLs.
+Table 7 provides a list of ACCOMMODATIONS for ELLs.
 The table describes the activities needed before, during, and after testing necessary to administer these accommodations appropriately.
-Accommodations for MLs must be pre-selected for the student in the student accommodation layout file.
-This information is included in the "before testing" guidance.
+Accommodations for ELLs must be pre-selected for the student.